scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/get_object_acl.rst

 Parameters
 ~~~~~~~~~~

-The GET Object ACL operation does not use Request Parameters.
+The GET Object ACL operation does not use request parameters.

 Headers
 ~~~~~~~